zkWallet/zkWallet-contracts/README.md

-# zkSocialRecoveryWallet circuits and contracts
+# zkWallet circuits and contracts

-This folder was generated using [Hardhat](https://github.com/NomicFoundation/hardhat) and contains all the smart contracts used in the zkSocialRecoveryWallet application.
+This repository was generated using [Hardhat](https://github.com/NomicFoundation/hardhat) and contains all the smart contracts used in the zkSocialRecoveryWallet application.

 ## Install dependencies